 Marketing and growth

-Marketing spend rose 123% to $272 million in 2024.
-Robinhood directed funds toward a reward referral program, promotional campaigns for the IRA product with a 3% match, and entry into the UK market.
+Marketing spend rose to approximately $400 million in 2025, up 47% from 2024.
+Robinhood directed funds toward a reward referral program, the IRA product with a 3% match for Gold subscribers, and entry into the UK market.

 Robinhood’s ad campaign to promote the IRA product